ccalobeto/ccalobeto/README.md

 Data Visualization Developer
 ----------------------------

-After 17 years of experience in private companies performing Commercial and Human Resources roles, I decided to do what I am more passionate about, which is software development.
+After 17 years of experience in private companies performing Commercial and Human Resources roles, I decided to do software development.
 In 2015 it was a point of no return for me and I started developing open source products for the telecommunications company where I worked.
 In 2018 I took the MIT program in Statistics and Data Science which then allowed me to work in Private Companies in roles as a Consultant and Data Scientist since 2020.
 It was in my last job I found my passion on the path which is Data Visualization.
 In 2023, I began to specialize in acquiring the knowledge necessary to build tools and web applications that better explain complex concepts through data visualization.

 * 🌍  I'm based in Lima, Perú
 * 🖥️  See my blog at [carlos leon](http://www.carlosleon.dev)